Free online workshop! Learn how vehicle tech like smart headlights and lane departure warnings can help make driving safer.

 Q: Can I collect Social Security on my spouse’s record?

-Q: How long do you have to be married to collect spousal benefits?
+Q: How long does someone have to be married to collect spousal benefits?

 Q: Can I collect spousal benefits if I earned my own Social Security benefits?